knpuniversity/oauth/knpu/client-credentials.rst

 ------------------

-But before we think about getting a token, we need to create an application on COOP.
+But before we think about getting a token, we need to create an application on COOP (http://coop.apps.knpuniversity.com/api - click "Your Applications" and then "Create your Application").
 The application represents the external app or website that we want to build.
 In our case, it's the little command-line script.
 In OAuth-speak, it's this application that will actually ask for access to a user's COOP account.

 Give it a name like "Brent's Lazy CRON Job", a description, and check only the box for "Collect Eggs from Your Chickens".
 These are "scopes", or basically